juanpc2018/Sonnet-Tempo-Dual-SATA-6Gbps/README.md

 vs. 3.5" Mechanic HDD.
 HDD require Spin-Down every 30min, and each Spin-Up requires 12v 3A-5A Peak.
-Multiple HHDs when Spin-Up all at same time its a very Big Peak load for the PSU.
+Multiple HDDs when Spin-Up all at same time its a very Big Peak load for the PSU.
 Large HDD arrays require 80 Plus Titanium to be cost effective. https://en.wikipedia.org/wiki/80_Plus